Partial alignment between jets and megamasers: Coherent versus selective accretion: Implications of the observed alignment and future prospects

-At horizon scales a possibility is to use the inclination of the innermost accretion disc, constrained from the modeling of broad-band X-ray spectra \citep[e.g.][]{2024arXiv240116665D}.
-In such case even the relative inclination dependence on the spin magnitude could be constrained for a sub-sample of systems \citep[but see][for a discussion of the possible difficulties in estimating both inclinations and spins]{Parker22}.
-Using such constraints on the innermost accretion-disc inclination (independent of the jet existence) could test whether the observed partial alignment between small and large scales is affected by a selection effect or not.
+At horizon scales one possibility is to use the inclination of the innermost accretion disk, constrained from the modeling of broad-band X-ray spectra \citep[e.g.,][]{2024arXiv240116665D}.
+In this case even the relative inclination dependence on the spin magnitude could be constrained for a subsample of systems \citep[but see][for a discussion of the possible difficulties in estimating both inclinations and spins]{Parker22}.
+Using these constraints on the innermost accretion disk inclination (independent of the jet existence), we could test whether the observed partial alignment between small and large scales is affected by a selection effect or not.